instalint-org/project-of-the-year/README.md

 ---

-(=) The sentences and sections marked with `(=)` are notes for game masters.
+(=) Th symbol `(=)` marks sentences and sections as "secret" notes for game masters.
-Try to not reveal these details to the players, let them discover on their own, through playing.
+Do not read them out loud to players, let them discover on their own, through playing.

 ---